 How to Watch FIFA World Cup 2026 on Dentsu Inc. - Step by Step

-Step 1: Translate the rights-holder into the consumer route
+Step 1: Translate the company name into the actual channel or app

 For this page, the most important step is to move from Dentsu Inc. to DAZN Japan for the full digital package, plus Fuji TV, NHK, and Nippon TV for Japan-match terrestrial coverage.